 Non-compete agreements are typically void and unenforceable in California.
 However, there are some exceptions to this rule.

 Employment law can be complex and challenging to navigate without the help of an experienced attorney.
-If you have more questions about wage and hour laws, Law Office of Jeffrey D. Fulton represents employees in wage and hour disputes in Sacramento and throughout California.
+If you have more questions about wage and hour laws, Fulton Law Corporation represents employees in wage and hour disputes in Sacramento and throughout California.

 Get in touch with us today through our website or give us a call at (916) 993-4900 to find out how we can help you submit a claim.